metabase/metabase/docs/embedding/full-app-embedding.md

 MB_SESSION_COOKIES=true
 ```

-To log everyone out of Metabase, load the following URL (for example, in a hidden iframe on the logout page of your application):
+To manually log someone out of Metabase, load the following URL (for example, in a hidden iframe on the logout page of your application):

 ```
 https://metabase.yourcompany.com/auth/logout